 Plenty of integrations

-Additionally, Together has been developed to integrate with other popular communication tools, such as various calendars apps, Slack.
-Teams, etc. This makes it even easier to get your team on board.
+Additionally, Together has been developed to integrate with other popular communication tools, such as various calendars apps, Slack, Teams, and more.
+This makes it even easier to get your team on board.

 Find out how simple it is to use Together.
 Book a free demo today.